-My family just loves a traditional Pecan Pie.
-For years I’ve wanted them to try different flavors like chocolate and more but no, no, no, they tell me.
-So I am going to share how I make my traditional Pecan Pie.
+My family loves a traditional Pecan Pie.
+For years I’ve wanted a more creative pie, like adding chocolate, but , no, no, they tell me.
+So I no longer ask them; I give them what they want!
+Here is my traditional Pecan Pie.
 It’s easy and delicious!

 Traditional Pecan Pie

 1-1/4 cups all-purpose flour